jakobvaa/trello-relative-due-date/src/README.md

 <h2 id='feedback'>Feedback and Support</h2>

+If you have any technical issues please contact IEEE CIS support.

 The CIS Conference Organisers Tool is under continued development and your comments are very welcome.
-Whether information needs further clarification, further information needed or any other improvements that you would like to see, please let us know.
-Otherwise if you need further assistance, whether technical or regarding conference organisation, please contact IEEE CIS Conference Organisation Tool support.
+Whether information needs further clarification, further information is needed or if there are any other improvements that you would like to see, please let us know.

+To contact CIS Support you can just add an issue (card) on your CIS Conference Organisation board and both our technical and conference organisation support will be automatically notified:
+	Go to IEEE CIS Support - Issues list (far right)
+	* click on add card
+	* add title - Something to do with the issue you have
+	* click on card
+	* add description of issue
+	* click on save

+We will contact the GC when the issue is resolved and update your board accordingly, if needed and close the issue.

 <h2 id='tutorial'>Trello 101</h2>